-Airport Mesa is one of the 4 major Sedona vortex sites, along with Boynton Canyon, Cathedral Rock and Bell Rock.
+Airport Mesa is one of the 4 major Sedona vortexes, along with Boynton Canyon, Cathedral Rock and Bell Rock.

-Energy aside, gorgeous views in all directions make this east end of the Sedona View Trail an unmissable stop on your visit to this remarkable landscape.
+Energy aside, gorgeous views in all directions make this side of the Sedona View Trail an unmissable stop on your visit to this remarkable landscape.

 If you’re wondering what all the fuss is about surrounding the view from Airport Mesa, take a look at the pano we stitched together in the photo above.

-There are two places you can park when visiting Sedona Airport Mesa.
-The vortex site and the vista overlook offer separate parking areas along Airport Road.
+There are two places you can park when visiting Sedona Airport Mesa; the vortex site and the scenic lookout offer separate parking areas along Airport Road.

 Let’s take a look at both parking options.

 Sedona Airport Mesa vortex site parking is free of charge but spaces are limited to around 10.
 You can just about make out some cars parked in the left side of the photo above.